For a parent, ensuring the well-being and happiness of their children is one of the most important concerns in their life.

 No. Some fathers may be concerned about their ability to retain custody of their children after a divorce, and many mothers wish to have as full of a right to custody as possible.
 However, if a child custody case goes before a judge, the Alabama courts will not automatically award custody to a mother.
 As mentioned, the courts prioritize arrangements where both parents can play an active role in their child’s lives and upbringing.

-Contact Charlotte Christian Law for a Child Custody Case Review
+Contact The Law Offices of Charlotte Christian and Associates for a Child Custody Case Review

 Let our team help you navigate your child custody case.
 We can stand beside you as you move forward toward the next chapter in your life.
 We can fight for you and your children’s best interests and ensure you feel supported throughout the entire legal process.